-"Mental health plays a massive part of our everyday lives.
-It effects how we meet people, how we interact, how we perform at work.
+"Mental health plays a massive part in our everyday lives.
+It affects how we meet people, how we interact, how we perform at work.
 With 1 in 6 employees currently experiencing a mental health problem, it has never been more important to have the correct tools in place to support your workforce"

 As a manager in the events industry, you are probably more aware than ever of the impact of employee mental health on your team's success.
 Factors including stress and burnout not only results in increased absenteeism and disability leave, but also increased errors, accidents, interpersonal conflicts and decreased productivity.